How to sell a service with uncertain outcomes: Supplemental proofs

-\subsection{Usage payments are redundant in lottery pricing}
+\subsubsection{Usage payments are redundant in lottery pricing}

+\begin{proposition} In the lottery pricing problem, any menu with item-dependent payments can be modified into one with only upfront payments such that the buyer utilities and seller revenue remain unchanged. \end{proposition}

+At a very high-level, \cref{usage-payment-lottery-pricing} is true because the availability of all outcome distributions implies that to price discriminate between buyer types, the seller can choose actions that lead to different desired outcome distributions for different types.
+The power of being able to induce any distribution turns out to subsume the power of setting outcome-dependent usage prices.
+We now give the formal proof.

-We prove \cref{usage-payment-lottery-pricing} in both the mandatory usage and voluntary usage models.
-Because there is an action for each outcome distribution $\mathbf{p}$ in the lottery problem, specifying the action in a contract is equivalent to specifying the outcome distribution.
+\begin{proof}[Proof of \cref{usage-payment-lottery-pricing}] Because there is an action for each outcome distribution $\mathbf{p}$ in the lottery problem, specifying the action in a contract is equivalent to specifying the outcome distribution.
 We show that usage prices can be \emph{redistributed} into the lottery price.
 Let the menu consist of lotteries $(w^t, \mathbf{p}^t, \mathbf{x}^t)$ where $w^t$ is the lottery price, $p^t_q$ is the probability of receiving item $q$, and $x^t_q$ is the price of item $q$.

 \paragraph{Mandatory usage.} We first consider mandatory usage in which the buyer, after being presented with item $q$ with probability $p^t_q$, is required to accept it at price $x^t_q$.
 Buyer type $t$ solves the optimization problem and the seller revenue from type $t$ is We show how to construct an equivalent menu that does not have usage payments.
-By setting $x^t_q = 0,\fl q$ and increasing the lottery payment $w^t$ by $\sum_{q\in Q} p^t_q x^t_q$, we observe buyer utility for each contract does not change, hence type $t$ still chooses the same lottery and the seller revenue from type $t$ is unchanged as well.
+By setting usage prices as $\bar{x}^t_q = 0,\fl q$ and the lottery payment $\bar{w}^t = w^t+ \sum_{q\in Q} p^t_q x^t_q$, we observe that the buyer's utility for each contract remains the same, hence type $t$ still chooses the same lottery, implying the seller revenue from type $t$ is unchanged as well.

-\paragraph{Voluntary usage.} This case is more complicated.
-In voluntary usage, the buyer, after being presented with item $q$ with probability $p^t_q$, can decide whether or not to accept the item at price $x^t_q$.
+\paragraph{Voluntary usage.} In voluntary usage, the buyer, after being presented with item $q$ with probability $p^t_q$, can decide whether or not to accept the item at price $x^t_q$.
 Buyer type $t$ solves the optimization problem and the seller revenue from type $t$ is We show how to construct an equivalent menu that does not have usage payments.
 Recall that by the opt-out assumption, there is a trivial item, which we label 0, such that $v^t_0,\fl t\in [T]$.
 For each $t\in [T]$ replace the lottery $(\mathbf{p}^t, w^t, \mathbf{x}^t)$ with $(\mathbf{p'}^t, {w'}^t, \mathbf{0})$ where